 Potential for Buprenorphine Abuse

-Even though buprenorphine is only a partial opioid agonist and has mild addictive potential, it is misused by some people.
-Buprenorphine tablets are abused by crushing them and either snorting the powder or dissolving the power and using it as an intravenous solution.
-In addition, in the US where buprenorphine is also available in a sublingual formula, concerns have been raised about diversion and abuse; thus the sublingual formula is combined with naloxone to prevent IV abuse.
-Further most patients undergo supervised daily dosing for the first 2 months of treatment to help lower the risk of diversion.
-In addition, pharmacists also pay close attention to patient’s compliance to ensure that double doctoring and lost or stolen ‘carries’ do not occur frequently.
+Even though buprenorphine is only a partial opioid agonist and has mild addictive potential, some people still misuse the drug.
+Buprenorphine tablets are misused by crushing them and either snorting the powder or dissolving the power and using it as an intravenous solution.
+Also, in the US, where buprenorphine is also available in a sublingual formula, concerns have been raised about diversion and abuse; thus, the sublingual formulation is combined with naloxone to prevent IV abuse.
+Further, most patients undergo supervised daily dosing for the first two months of treatment to help lower the risk of diversion.
+Pharmacists also pay close attention to the patient’s compliance to ensure that double doctoring and lost or stolen ‘carries’ do not occur frequently.

-There is always the potential of overdose from the diverted buprenorphine in opioid naive individuals when it is combined with benzodiazepines, alcohol or other centrally acting agents.
+There is always the potential of overdose from the diverted buprenorphine in opioid-naive individuals when combined with benzodiazepines, alcohol, or other centrally acting agents.

 The only true contraindication to buprenorphine use is a hypersensitivity reaction to it.
-It should be used with caution in patients with respiratory depression, gastrointestinal obstruction
+Its use requires caution in patients with respiratory depression, gastrointestinal obstruction